johnnyw-aws/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv2/README.md

           --context iottwinmakerWorkspaceId="__FILL_IN__" \
           --context iottwinmakerWorkspaceBucket="__FILL_IN__"
         ```
-2. TODO: cleanup instructions for resources created as part of CookieFactoryDemo (e.g. User pools etc.)
+2. Delete any Cognito-related resources setup for the demo if needed

 ---